No need to plead – the rain is here!

-Not a rain dance but a rain procession in the streets of Perpignan this Sunday 10th March to bring on the rain
+Last year, 2024, a rain procession took place in the streets of Perpignan to bring on the rain

-The procession will plead with Saint Galdric, (various spellings possible) patron saint of Catalans, for rain.
-It will be led by the Bishop of Perpignan-Elne, Mgr Thierry Scherre, and joined amongst others by farmers, winegrowers and breeders.
+The procession last year took place in order to plead with Saint Galdric, (various spellings possible) patron saint of Catalans, for rain.
+It was led by the Bishop of Perpignan-Elne, Mgr Thierry Scherre, and joined amongst others by farmers, winegrowers and breeders.
+They must have been keeping an eye on the weather forecast because lo and behold, it rained that same week for the first time in ages!

 In the 10th century, Sant-Galdric was canonised in Narbonne during a terrible drought.
 A procession was organised for his canonisation and his body (he was dead at the time) was brought in by the Bishop of Toulouse.
 During the procession, as the bearers of Sant-Galdric’s shrine passed by, a spring of water gushed out just beneath the shrine.
 Had to be a miracle.